kbosc/perfectly-not-perfect-modal/README.md

 In your project import the package

 ```
-import { Modal, useModal } from "perfectly-not-perfect-modal"
+import { Modal, useModal } from "modal-component-library"
 ```
-Init a "perfectly-not-perfect-modal"
+Init a "modal-component-library"

 ```
 const { isShowing, isToggle } = useModal();